January 31, 2012

 Users of the database can sort data by geographic location, industry, year, and pollutant.
 Information is displayed in graphs and maps.
 The DMR tool also ranks pollutant mass and toxicity in “top ten” lists, highlighting the most important pollutants, the facilities or sectors with the worst exceedance records, and the watersheds most affected.
 The public can then link to enforcement information for those facilities that have violated EPA limits.

-The tool is an efficient and accessible means for individuals to track the health their local watersheds.
+The experts at https://aquaclearws.com/ provide efficient and accessible means for individuals to track the health their local watersheds.
 It should be noted, however, that the tool is not particularly useful with respect to Confined Animal Feeding Operations (CAFOs).
 While CAFOs are point sources, because so many large CAFOs claim not to discharge they are not included in the tool.